-Freedom Tower It’s a beautiful looking building apart from the odd structure on the very top of it which foreshortens the grace of the overall structure.It’s currently the 6th tallest building in the world and the main building of the rebuilt World Trade Centre area which was devastaed after the terrorist attacks on September 11, 2001.
-In 2009 the Port Authority of New York advised that the building would be officially known as One World Trade Centre.
-The architect is David Childs.
-Taller than the Empire State and 94 storeys, its total height is 1,776 feet (541 m); the height in feet is a deliberate reference to the year when the US Declaration of Independence was signed.
+Freedom Tower is currently the 6th tallest building in the world; officially known as One World Trade Centre, the architect is David Childs.
+Taller than the Empire State at 94 storeys, its total height is 1,776 feet, a reference to the year the US Declaration of Independence was signed.

 A wander around Central Park in glorious sunshine then Lester left me to head back downtown on the M1 bus.

-The following day, Dave went to his office and I hit the streets for a 12 mile walk around the city in the sunshine…using a pretty useless map saved to my iphone but it was fun asking directions and making my own way around.
-My favourite part of Manhattan is the lower east side.
-The older buildings and tenenments, fire escapes and graffiti still mean that this area has managed to hang on to a lot of its original character.
+Next day, Dave went to work and I hit the streets for a 12 mile walk around the city in sunshine…using a pretty useless map saved to my iphone, but it was fun asking directions and finding my way around.
+The city is a huge grid so it’s pretty straightforward to navigate.
+My favourite areas of Manhattan are the Lower East Side, Soho West Village; older buildings and tenements, fire escapes and graffiti, these areas still retain a lot of original character.

-Loved walking the city on my own.
-New York is a walking city and 12 miles later I was knackered!
-But one last night out with old friends Kat and Jon…a late night visit for cakes at Veniero’s Pastry established in 1894 and with the largest cake menu I’ve ever seen whilst discussing what we will do with the $127 million Lottery jackpot when we win it – hah!
+New York is a walking city and 12 miles later I was knackered…but it’s the first time I’ve walked it on my own and I loved it.
+One last night out with old friends Kat and Jon…a late night visit for cakes at Veniero’s Pastry established in 1894 and with the largest cake menu I’ve ever seen whilst discussing what we would do with the $127 million Lottery jackpot if we win it – hah!